burberius/eve-crest/README.md

 ToDo
 ----
-* Change to a more robust and flexible HTTP client library
-* Add client header to be identified by CCP
+* Add rest of calls